This article has multiple issues. Please help improve it or discuss these issues on the talk page. (Learn how and when to remove these messages)

 Website | www |

-Howard Shao and John Newton, who worked together at Ingres at one point, founded Documentum in June 1990.
-With initial backing from Xerox, Shao and Newton developed a customized system for Boeing to organize, store, and selectively publish the thousands of pages of information for the Boeing 777 training manuals, and they developed another customized system for Syntex, a pharmaceutical vendor, to automate the assembly of New Drug Application (NDA) documents when seeking approval from the U.S. Food and Drug Administration (FDA).
+Documentum was founded in June 1990 by Howard Shao and John Newton, who had previously worked together at Ingres.
+With initial funding from Xerox, Shao and Newton created a custom system for Boeing to manage information for the Boeing 777 training manuals.
+They also developed another system for Syntex, a pharmaceutical company, to automate the creation of New Drug Application (NDA) documents for submission to the U.S. Food and Drug Administration (FDA).

-Documentum introduced its Electronic Document Management System (EDMS) in 1993, a client-server product for electronic document management.
-End users connected to the repository through desktop client applications.
-Documentum EDMS included a full-text search engine for retrieving documents from the repository.
+Documentum introduced its Electronic Document Management System (EDMS) in 1993, which was a client-server service for managing electronic documents.
+Users could connect to the repository via desktop client applications.
+EDMS also included a full-text search engine to retrieve documents from the repository.

-In 1993, Jeffrey Miller, a Silicon Valley marketing executive, joined Documentum as president and CEO with a mandate to transform the company from a technology-driven start-up into an established software firm.
-Under Miller's leadership, the company raised its first round of venture capital funding from Brentwood, Merrill Picker Anderson, Sequoia Capital, Norwest Corporation, and Xerox Venture.
+In 1993, Jeffrey Miller, a Silicon Valley marketing executive, joined Documentum as president and CEO, with a mandate to transform the company from a technology-driven start-up to an established software firm.
+Under Miller's leadership, the company secured its first round of venture capital funding from Brentwood, Merrill Picker Anderson, Sequoia Capital, Norwest Corporation, and Xerox Ventures.

-Documentum was floated on NASDAQ on February 5, 1996, listing with the DCTM symbol.
+Documentum went public on NASDAQ on February 5, 1996, under the symbol DCTM.

-Documentum Server, formerly known as Documentum Content Server, is the core platform that manages content in a repository consisting of three parts: a content server, a relational database, and a place to store files.[7]
-Items in the repository are stored as objects.
-The file associated with an object is usually stored in a file system, and the object's associated metadata are stored as a record in a relational database.[7]
+The Documentum Server, formerly known as Documentum Content Server, is the core platform used to manage content in a repository.
+This repository consists of three components: a content server, a relational database, and a storage location for files.
+Objects are stored in the repository, with associated files typically stored in a file system, and metadata stored as records in a relational database.[10]

-Formerly known as D2, Smart View, a configurable, content-centric client that provides access to ECM applications,[8] is the primary client for Documentum.
+Formerly known as D2, Smart View is a configurable, content-centric client that provides access to ECM applications.
+It is the primary client for Documentum.[11]

 Latest online Documentum Tutorials with example so this page for both freshers and experienced candidate who want to get job in Documentum company